Windbreaker City: Plot

 Terry (Terry Crews) announces that as part of the United States Department of Homeland Security (DHS), the precinct has been offered a place in the annual Inter-Agency Anti-Terrorism Drill, being the only non-federal agency to be invited.
 Throughout the day, Jake (Andy Samberg) keeps waiting for a text message from Sophia (Eva Longoria), who ended their relationship in the previous episode.

 Arriving at the drill, the precinct is welcomed with hostility from Agent Kendrick (Nick Kroll), the DHS leader.
 The precinct is given the role of hostages, which disappoints them.
 Jake convinces the others to fight back against the designated terrorists, in the style of Die Hard.
 After managing to take out the designated terrorists, Charles convinces the others to take on the remaining federal agents.
 Jake and Kendrick then get into an argument, and decide to compete for who will be the last man standing.
-After only Jake and Kendrick are left, Kendrick pretends to surrenders, but shoots a paintball at Jake using a gun taped to his back in the style of John McClane.
+After only Jake and Kendrick are left, Kendrick pretends to surrender, but shoots a paintball at Jake using a gun taped to his back in the style of John McClane.
 As a result of their rebellion, the precinct are banned by Kendrick from future exercises.

 Meanwhile, Amy (Melissa Fumero) and Rosa (Stephanie Beatriz) compete to get a weekend off work.
 Deciding to use the drill as an opportunity, Amy shoots Rosa, only to be shot herself.
 Afterwards, Amy lets Rosa have the weekend, as Rosa wants her parents to meet Marcus.
 Holt (Andre Braugher) decides to take Gina's (Chelsea Peretti) psychological test and is stunned to find they have the same score.